-Each department's peer adviser is listed on the department site.
+Each department's peer advisor is listed on the department site.
 If you are interested in becoming a peer advisor, please contact your department's Chair of Undergraduate Studies.

 The Honors program for the Division is directed towards students who wish to engage more thoroughly with their field of study.
 It allows students to research a topic of their choosing in depth with the help of a faculty adviser.
 The program is voluntary and open to any student majoring within the Division who satisfies their department's honors requirement; usually a GPA of 3.5 or higher in the courses of the major.